Smoking Weed Isn't 4/20-Friendly During The Coronavirus — But Edibles Are

 “So far, edibles don’t seem to do anything to the airways,” Dr. Rizzo says.
 “They give you some of the same psychoactive effects as smoking, but they don’t put you at any increased risk if you get COVID-19.
 I would prefer all my patients use edibles instead of smoking.”

-That's right: He's giving the green light to hit the kitchen with your favorite cannabis-infused chocolate truffles, banana bread, or cacio e pepe recipes.
+That's right: He's giving the green light to hit the kitchen with your favourite cannabis-infused chocolate truffles, banana bread, or cacio e pepe recipes.
 To bake to get baked, if you will.

 What's more, weed really may help ease anxiety, according to some research and plenty of anecdotal evidence, notes Thorsten Rudroff, PhD, an assistant professor of Health and Human Physiology at the University of Iowa who does research on medicinal marijuana.